List of state partition proposals in the United States

 Another state that may fit into this category is Vermont, which existed as a de facto but unrecognized sovereign state from 1777 to 1791.
 The region had been a subject of a territorial dispute between New York and New Hampshire during the colonial period, which royal authorities had resolved in favor of New York.
 As the State of New York continued to claim Vermont's territory under that ruling after independence, the Continental Congress never recognized Vermont as an independent state.
 In 1790, after negotiating the common boundary between the two states and Vermont agreeing to pay New York $30,000, New York relinquished its land grant claim and consented to Vermont becoming part of the Union.
 Vasan Kesavan and Michael Stokes Paulsen assert that "although Vermont was admitted into the Union with New York's consent, it is not at all clear that New York's consent was constitutionally necessary.
 While Vermont was within the territory claimed by New York, the preponderance of evidence suggests that Vermont was not within the jurisdiction of New York."

+A pair of states that are already partitioned from each other may relocate the state boundary they share, or trade any other territory, by permission of Congress, by interstate compact pursuant to Article I, Section 10 of the United States Constitution.
+This has occurred dozens of times in US history, but, with a few exceptions such as Boston Corner, has only been used to transfer small tracts of territory such as mountainsides, portions of rivers, dams, and bridges, or farmland that, by avulsion, suddenly becomes attached to the river bank of another state on the opposite side of a shifting river.
+Disposition of a state's own territory is a reserved power of a state under the Tenth Amendment to the US Constitution.
+Once approved by Congress, the interstate compact supersedes the state lines described by the act of admission of that state, and, as federal law, is supreme over descriptions of state boundaries found in state constitutions.
+The transfer occurs in a single step, rather than by a two-step process of secession (or cession) followed by annexation.
+The most recent example was in 1999, when Congress approved an interstate compact between Missouri and Nebraska which exchanged farmland along the banks of certain stretches of the Missouri River.

-The following is a list of substantive proposals, both successful and unsuccessful, put forward since the nation's founding to partition or set off a portion of an existing U.S. state or states so that the region might either join another state or create a new state.
+The following is a list of substantive proposals, both successful and unsuccessful, put forward since the nation's founding to partition or set off a portion of an existing U.S. state or states to create a new state.
+This list also includes proposals to relocate state lines across significant populated areas.
 Proposals to secede from the Union and proposals to create states from either organized incorporated or unorganized U.S. territories are not included.
 Land cessions made by several individual states to the federal government in the 18th and the 19th centuries also are not listed.